 Who is Hunter Warfield, Inc.?

 You may see Hunter Warfield listed on your credit report as a collections account.
-This can happen if you forgot to pay a bill and your account was sent to a debt collector.
+This can happen if you didn’t pay a bill.

 - hunter warfield collections

 Hunter Warfield buys the following types of debt:

 - credit card companies

 - medical clinics

 - property management companies

 - public utility companies

 Is Hunter Warfield legit or a scam?

 Hunter Warfield is a legitimate company.
 They are authorized to collect debts on behalf of their clients.
 However, it’s important to verify any debts they claim you owe before making any payments.